 Email and Outreach Both tools integrate with Gmail and Outlook and log emails to contact records.
 HubSpot’s Sequences feature (paid plans) supports multi-step email cadences with task reminders, comparable to Pipedrive’s automation features on the Advanced plan.
 Neither is a full sales engagement platform, but both cover the typical outbound rep’s needs.

 Marketing Features This is where the two products diverge most sharply.
 Pipedrive has no meaningful marketing capability — you’ll need a separate tool for campaigns, lead capture, or nurturing.
 HubSpot, by contrast, has a full Marketing Hub that includes email campaigns, landing pages, forms, ads management, and marketing automation.
-The catch is that Marketing Hub Professional starts at $800/month — that’s where the cost of “free CRM plus marketing” starts becoming expensive.
+The catch is that serious Marketing Hub packaging can be a major jump from free CRM — that’s where the cost of “free CRM plus marketing” starts becoming expensive.

 Reporting Pipedrive’s reporting covers pipeline velocity, conversion rates, and revenue forecasting at the Professional tier and above.
 HubSpot’s reporting is more extensive and, at Professional, includes attribution reporting that connects marketing activity to closed deals.
 If you’re running both inbound marketing and sales from HubSpot, that attribution is genuinely valuable.
 For a pure sales team, Pipedrive’s reporting is sufficient.